 My coaching-relevant professional degrees:

-A staunch advocate of political and social action to alleviate climate crisis and environmental degradation, I also strongly support human rights.
-This includes racial, ethnic and gender equality; recognition of all individualised self-fulfilling, mutually consensual and informed sexual relating lifestyles, regardless of orientation or partnering styles; self-assigned gender rights; abortion on demand; and ending poverty and discriminatory practices.
+Personal and Professional Advocacy A staunch advocate of action on climate crisis and environmental degradation, I also strongly support human rights.
+This includes racial, ethnic and gender equality; recognition of all mutually consensual and informed sexual relating lifestyles; self-assigned gender rights; abortion on demand; and social/climate justice.

-I’ve had occasional articles published internationally in such as The Guardian and Sexual and Relationship Therapy; and my research on sexuality and law is included in the collections of the Smithsonian Libraries, Washington DC; and the Osgoode Hall Law School Library, York University, Toronto.
+As an educator, counsellor, psychotherapist and coach, I’ve had occasional articles published internationally in such as The Guardian and Sexual and Relationship Therapy.
+My research on sexuality and law is included in the collections of the Smithsonian Libraries, Washington DC; and the Osgoode Hall Law School Library, York University, Toronto.